-Perhaps the most iconic character in the history of computer graphics isn’t a living thing.
+Perhaps the single most iconic character in the history of computer graphics isn’t a representation of a living thing.
 It’s a desk lamp.
-For more than twenty-five years, it has served as the symbol for one of the pioneering companies in the field of computer animation, Pixar, and it all started with the fascination held of a lamp on John Lasseter’s desk.
+For more than twenty-five years, it has served as the symbol for one of the pioneering companies in the field of computer animation, Pixar, and it all started with the fascination held for a lamp on John Lasseter’s desk.

-He planned a short character study where the parent lamp and the child lamp interacted.
-He justified the project to Pixar’s heads Ed Catmull and Alvy Ray Smith as a demonstration of ‘self-shadowing’: how the intensity of the light from the lamps interacts with their environment and the lamps themselves.
-Applying shadow maps to simulate the lighting patterns, using RenderMan’s surface shader instead of the more standard use of surface textures, would make the planned film a valuable tool for selling the features of RenderMan.
+He conceived of a short character study where the parent lamp and the child lamp interacted.
+The justification for the project to Pixar’s heads Ed Catmull and Alvy Ray Smith was to demonstrate ‘self-shadowing’, or how the intensities of the light from the lamps interacted with their environment and off of the lamps themselves.
+The use of shadow maps to simulate the lighting patterns using RenderMan’s surface shader instead of the more standard use of surface textures.
+This made the planned film a valuable tool for selling the features of RenderMan.

-Though Lasseter had initially envisioned it as a simple character study, the success of an early screening of test footage at an animation festival convinced him to draw up a more elaborate storyline for a parent and child lamp.
-Told in less than two minutes, it starts with the parent lamp playing with a small ball, knocking it back and forth to an unseen partner.
-Eventually Luxo Jr. comes hopping into the frame and plays exuberantly with the little ball, finally hopping on it and flattening it.
+Though Lasseter had initially envisioned it as a simple character study, after an early screening of test footage at an animation festival he was convinced to draw up a storyline for a parent and child lamp.
+The story, told in less than two minutes, featured the parent lamp playing with a small ball, knocking it back and forth with an unseen partner.
+Eventually, Luxo Jr. comes hopping into the frame and exuberantly begins playing with the little ball, finally hopping on it and flattening it.
 I won’t give away the rest of the movie, but while there is an adorable storyline, it’s the ability to give these lamps the illusion of emotions that is the greatest accomplishment.
 The way that Luxo Jr. shows an undeniable curiosity and enthusiasm, the way that the parent lamp reacts to the popping of the ball and the final reveal are complex emotions to assign to non-anthropomorphic objects.
 Early computer animations seldom reached the level of emotional impact that Luxo Jr. managed to achieve.
 This would become a staple of Pixar’s work.

 Lasseter worked with the then-small animation department of Pixar to complete the film.
-A high priority was to complete the film in time for the 1986 SIGGRAPH festival in Dallas, and as the final deadline neared Lasseter brought a sleeping bag into the office and slept under his desk.
+The most important thing to the team was to complete the film in time for the SIGGRAPH festival in Dallas.
+To do this, Lasseter actually brought a sleeping bag into the office and slept under his desk.

-The reaction at SIGGRAPH was wild enthusiasm; a standing ovation began even before the final frame of the film reached the screen.
+The reaction at SIGGRAPH was phenomenal, a standing ovation that began before the final frame of the film had even reached the screen.
 Lasseter noted in 1990 to Harry McCracken for Animato Magazine, “I love showing the films at SIGGRAPH because you get such a great reaction.
 The reaction to Luxo Jr. was phenomenal; people had never seen anything quite like that before, and it got a really wonderful ovation.”

-Many computer graphics demonstrations at SIGGRAPH and other film festivals and conferences were either scientific, showing the latest in modeling or scanning techniques, or were simple shapes shown flying across the screen.
+Many other computer graphics demonstrations that would play SIGGRAPH, and other festivals and conferences, were often either scientific in nature, showing the latest in modeling or scanning techniques, or were simple shapes that might be shown flying across the screen.
 Lasseter produced the short specifically to avoid the typical computer animated demonstration feel of the time.

 As you see in the film show at SIGGRAPH, a lot of times it’s computer graphics for computer graphics nerds.
 People get excited about it purely because it was generated with a computer.
 I wanted people who had never even seen a computer before to look at it and enjoy it as a film.
 I did a couple of things: I locked the camera down, didn’t move it.

-An interesting reaction to Luxo Jr. came from graphics pioneer Jim Blinn.
+Perhaps the most interesting reaction to Luxo Jr. came from graphics pioneer Jim Blinn.
 After the initial screening, he approached Lasseter and said “John, was the parent lamp a mother or a father?”
-Lasseter saw that question as the ultimate sign of the film’s success.
-“One of the real brains in computer graphics was concerned more about whether the parent lamp was a mother or a father.”
+Lasseter saw that as the ultimate sign of the film’s success.
+“Yes, exactly.
+Here, one of the real brains in computer graphics was concerned more about whether the parent lamp was a mother or a father.”

-Pixar went on to produce many computer animated short subjects, including Red’s Dream, Knick Knack, and the Oscar-winning Tin Toy, which was the first computer animation to win an Academy Award.
+Pixar would go on to produce many computer animated short subjects, including Red’s Dream, Knick Knack, and the Oscar-winning Tin Toy, the first computer animation to win an Academy Award.
 They would eventually turn to feature animation, producing the first fully computer animated feature film Toy Story, directed by Lasseter.
-A dozen other Pixar films have since been released, including four directed by Lasseter.
+A dozen other Pixar films have been released, including four directed by Lasseter.

-Luxo Jr. represents not only a ground-breaking moment in the history of computer animation, but also an important change in the way computer animation is viewed.
-It was the first fully computer animated film to ever be nominated for an Academy Award.
-(Peter Foldès’ largely computer-animated Hunger was nominated in 1974.)
-It played at festivals around the world.
-The Luxo character is probably best-known now for appearing at the start of every Pixar film in the animated logo.
-Luxo Jr. hops in, and jumps up and down on the ‘I’ in Pixar until it flattens.
+Luxo Jr. represents not only a ground-breaking moment in the history of computer animation, but also in the way in which computer animation is viewed.
+It was the first fully computer animated film to ever be nominated for an Academy Award, though Peter Foldès’ largely computer-animated Hunger was nominated in 1974.
+It played at festivals around the world, though the character of Luxo is probably best-known for appearing before every Pixar film in the logo.
+Luxo Jr. hops in and jumps up and down on the ‘I’ in Pixar until it flattens.
 It then looks somewhat sheepishly at the camera as the shot fades.
 Luxo, or perhaps Luxo Jr., also appears in the background of several other Pixar films, in much the same way that the Utah Teapot appears in various computer animated projects.
 Luxo Jr.’s influence might even leap beyond the bounds of Pixar, as many commented that the iMac G4 released in 2002 bore a remarkable resemblance to the lamps from Luxo Jr.; perhaps not such a coincidence when you consider that Apple’s CEO Steve Jobs was the financer at the founding of Pixar!